 Welcome to Thoughts on the Market.
-I'm Andrew Ruben, Morgan Stanley's Latin America Retail and eCommerce Analyst.
-Along with my colleagues bringing you a variety of perspectives, I'll be talking about the outlook for global e-commerce in the years ahead.
-It's Thursday, May 12th, at 2 p.m. in New York.
+I'm Michelle Weaver from the Morgan Stanley's U.S. Equity Strategy Team.
+Along with my colleagues, bringing you a variety of perspectives, today I'll discuss our outlook for holiday spending in the U.S. It's Friday, November 25th, at 1 p.m. in New York.

 Thanks for listening.
-If you enjoyed the show, please share Thoughts on the Market with a friend or colleague, or leave us a review on Apple Podcasts.
-It helps more people find the show.
+If you enjoy the show, please leave us a review on Apple Podcasts and share Thoughts on the Market with a friend or colleague today.